khaldi-med/devops_with_docker/devops-nots.md

 * If you have hundreds of stopped containers and you wish to delete them all, you should use: `docker container prune`.

-* You can also use the image pull command to download images without running them: "docker image pull hello-world".
+* You can also use the image pull command to download images without running them: `docker image pull hello-world`.

-* We should first stop the container using "docker container stop 'image'", and then use "rm".
+* We should first stop the container using "docker container stop <image>", and then use "rm".

 * We can use "docker container rm --force <iamgename>".